How to Practice Culturally Relevant Pedagogy

 About the Author

-Bárbara Escudero currently serves on Teach For America’s Teacher Leadership Development team and leads the national work TFA does around supporting Culturally and Linguistically Diverse students.
-She is a first-generation Bronx-native and was raised by her mother who immigrated to the United States from Honduras.
-Bárbara graduated from Cornell University and received her Master’s degree in Bilingual/Bicultural Education from Teachers College, Columbia University.
+Bárbara Escudero currently serves on Teach For America’s Teacher Leadership Development team and leads the national work TFA does around Culturally Relevant Pedagogy and supporting Linguistically Diverse students.
+She is a proud first-generation Latina, born in Brooklyn, raised in the Bronx.
+Bárbara completed her undergraduate degree at Cornell University and received her Master’s degree in Bilingual/Bicultural Education from Teachers College, Columbia University.
 She proudly served as a classroom teacher for 12 years.